BioEquality – gender equality in the Nordic bioeconomy: a method manual

 The forestry and agriculture sectors are important parts of the Nordic bioeconomy, but are two of the Nordic region’s most gender-segregated sectors.
 Digitalisation and increased automation of heavy work could benefit gender equality in the sectors.
 However, this has not yet happened.

-The project will examine how the digital transformation affects gender equality among young people in the Nordic bioeconomy and how digital development can promote gender equality.
-The project is expected to provide a deeper understanding of how the gender equality perspective can be integrated among both academia and business, as well as giving us a method manual for an equal everyday life for the future employees in the bioeconomy.
+The project examined how the digital transformation affects gender equality among young people in the Nordic bioeconomy and how digital development can promote gender equality.
+The project resulted in a method manual for an equal everyday life for the future employees in the bioeconomy and gave a deeper understanding of how the gender equality perspective can be integrated among both academia and business.

 - Granted year: 2020